Marked nodal curves with vector fields: Abstract

 \section{Abstract}

-We discuss two operations on nodal curves with (logarithmic) vector fields, which resemble the `stabilization' construction in Knudsen's proof that $\overline{\mathcal M}_{g,n+1}$ is the universal curve over $\overline{\mathcal M}_{g,n}$.
+We discuss two operations on nodal curves with (logarithmic) vector fields, which resemble the `stabilization' construction in Knudsen's proof that $\overline{\modu M}_{g,n+1}$ is the universal curve over $\overline{\modu M}_{g,n}$.
 We prove that both operations work in families (commute with base change).
-We construct inverse operations under suitable assumptions, which allow us to prove a technical result quite similar to Knudsen's, in the case of curves with vector fields.
+We also construct inverse operations under suitable assumptions, which allow us to prove a technical result somewhat similar to Knudsen's.

 As an application, we prove that the Losev--Manin compactification of the space of configurations of $n$ points on ${\mathbb P}^1 \backslash \{0,\infty\}$ modulo scaling degenerates isotrivially to a compactification of the space of configurations of $n$ points on ${\mathbb A}^1$ modulo translation, and the natural group actions fit together globally.